Last Updated on Jun 24, 2021

 - None: Does not sort any file within stacks.

 - Kind: Sort files considering the type of file in stacks.

-Along with this Mojave supports few more stacks operation on the desktop.
+Along with this supports a few more stacks operation on the desktop.

 See the contents of the stack: Tap on Stack, and it will expand, and then you can see contents of it.

 Quickly import files: Select a file from the stack and drag it to another app.

 Browse the stack: Move the cursor over the stack to see inside files.

 Drag and Drop: Drag a file from the stack and drop it to another folder or app.

 Above all are the essential settings and user guide on auto managing Desktop with Stacks on Mac.